 It doesn't mean that value investing as a concept is dead.
 It just means that how they find value has changed.
 Now if you were to google "is value investing dead" you would get no shortage of articles like this "Is Value Investing Dead?".
 I think it's important to understand that whenever you see articles like this, the author is probably taking a very narrow view of what value investing is.
 In my view this is a foolish approach.

 If you instead try to listen to what Warren Buffet said, and try and think about value in a less rigid way, you will be on the right track to becoming a great value investor yourself.

 Craig White is an Investment Advisor at the award winning firm Endeavour Wealth Management with Industrial Alliance Securities Inc. Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.

+This information has been prepared by Craig White an Investment Advisor for Industrial Alliance Securities Inc. (iA Securities) and does not necessarily reflect the opinion of iA Securities.
 The information contained in this newsletter comes from sources we believe reliable, but we cannot guarantee its accuracy or reliability.
 The opinions expressed are based on an analysis and interpretation dating from the date of publication and are subject to change without notice.
 Furthermore, they do not constitute an offer or solicitation to buy or sell any of the securities mentioned.
 The information contained herein may not apply to all types of investors.
 The Investment Advisor can open accounts only in the provinces in which they are registered.